sottorivalab/midaa/README.md

 ## ToDOs  (slow but steady):  🔨

 - [ ] Final API Documnetation
-- [ ] Tutorial math on AA
+- [X] Tutorial math on AA
 - [ ] Tutorial parameters and networks
-- [ ] Quick start single modality
-- [ ] Quick start multiomics
+- [X] Quick start
 - [ ] Allow the user to specify its own encoder/decoder
 - [ ] Provide some module builders
 - [ ] Test batch/covariate correction in latent space

 ## Citation

-If you have used DAARIO in your research, consider citing:
+If you have used midaa in your research, consider citing:
 ```bibtex
 @article {milite2024,
 	author = {Salvatore Milite and Giulio Caravagna and Andrea Sottoriva},